JunYuHuang/top-wheres-waldo/Planning.md

   - how does the previous question apply for a monolith Rails app vs a Rails API-only backend that communicates with a React front-end?
   - how to update the session for a guest user after the frontend client sends some HTTP request? (e.g. user found a character in the photo)
   - how to dispose of the session if the guest user leaves before completing the game?
+- how to do CRUD ops on sessions / cookies in Rails?
+  - Create: TODO
+  - Read: TODO
+  - Update: TODO
+  - DELETE: TODO

 ## Backend Data Models